Helping you set up a will, trust, power of attorney, and more

 Speak with a trusted estate planning lawyer

 If you could use the guidance of an estate planning attorney, work with the Law Office of Cery Kennedy.
 I serve individuals and families in Grand Rapids, Byron Center, Grandville, Caledonia, Walker, Rockford, Dorr, Wayland, Wyoming, Kentwood, Cedar Springs, Rockford, Sparta, and the surrounding communities.
-To learn more, call 616-326-1970, or contact me online today, or click here to schedule an appointment.
+To learn more, call 616-326-1970 or click here to schedule an appointment.